 1. Blueberry Ginger Cooler

-If you love blueberries, you have to try this refreshing summer mocktail.
-This blueberry and ginger-infused recipe is perfect for serving at an outdoor party, especially as the hot weather gets underway.
+If you love blueberries, this refreshing summer mocktail is a must-try.
+This blueberry and ginger-infused recipe is a perfect candidate for outdoor parties, especially as the hot weather gets underway.

 - 1 liter water